omidfarhang/omid.dev/content/posts/2010-03-25-google-in-china-saga-another-hack-move-to-hk.en.md

 In an analysis piece in the times, Michael Wines wrote:

-_“But China also does not acknowledge to its own people that it censors the Internet to exclude a wide range of political and social topics that its leaders believe could lead to instability.
+> “But China also does not acknowledge to its own people that it censors the Internet to exclude a wide range of political and social topics that its leaders believe could lead to instability.
 It does not release information on the number of censors it employs or the technology it uses for the world’s most sophisticated Internet firewall.
-Its 350 million Internet users, many with fast broadband connections, are assured they have the same effectively limitless access to information and communications that the rest of the world enjoys.”_
+Its 350 million Internet users, many with fast broadband connections, are assured they have the same effectively limitless access to information and communications that the rest of the world enjoys.”

-<span><b>Will forcing Google out stop innovation in China?</b></span>
+**Will forcing Google out stop innovation in China?**

 Wines and the reporters in Shanghai Beijing who contributed to the analysis also wrote: